joostkremers/ebib/docs/ebib-manual.md

 *multiline edit buffer*.
 This is essentially a text mode buffer that allows you to enter as much text as you like.

-To store the text and leave the multiline edit buffer, type `C-c | q`.
+To store the text and leave the multiline edit buffer, type `C-c C-c`.
-If you want to leave the multiline edit buffer without saving the text you have just typed, type `C-c | c`.
+If you want to leave the multiline edit buffer without saving the text you have just typed, type `C-c C-k`.
 This command cancels the edit and leaves the multiline edit buffer.
 The text that is stored in the field you were editing is not altered.
-(These keys are admittedly rather awkward, but because of Emacs’ key binding conventions, it’s not possible to set up something better by default.
-You can, of course, change them yourself.
-See [Modifying Key Bindings](#modifying-key-bindings) for details.)

 Multiline values are not restricted to the `annotation` and `abstract` fields.
 Any field (except the `type` and `crossref` fields) can in fact